-The Immersun is a solar power diverter that directs solar power to hot water cylinders.
+The Solar iBoost is a solar power diverter that directs solar power to hot water cylinders.
 The Solar iBoost adjusts the level of solar power delivered to the hot water element to ensure that only excess energy is used.

 The Power Genius allows appliances to be controlled through a wireless network (the hardware is either plugged in or hardwired), and there's virtually no limit to the number of appliances you can control and monitor.
 The retail price starts at $650 for monitoring and from $1100 for the appliance controller.
 If you have a 3kW system or larger it will add $500 to $600 value each year for a 3kW system, a great money saver.